mstelmas/chip8/README.md

 # chip8 VM

 Made for educational purposes:

-0. learning basics of systems emulation
+0. Learning basics of systems emulation
-0. getting more experience with Rust and its ecosystem
+0. Getting more experience with Rust and its ecosystem
-0. as a warm up before emulating more complicated systems
+0. As a warm up before emulating more complicated systems

 ## Features ideas:
 0. JIT recompiler